PatrickAttankurugu/PatrickAttankurugu/README.md

 <div align="center">

 <h4>
- <P>Patrick Attankurugu is a level 300 Computer Science student at the University of Ghana.
+ <P>Patrick Attankurugu is a level 300 Computer Science student at the University of Ghana.<br>
-  He is an aspiring software engineer and machine learning specialist.
-Patrick has a few engineering skills and is open to collaborate with other engineers out there in building software.</P>
+  He is an aspiring software engineer and machine learning specialist. <br>
+  Patrick has a few engineering skills and is open to collaborate <br>
+  with other engineers out there in building software.</P>

 </h4>